jordicollcaballero/WMaxCDCL_Paper/README.md

 ```sh
 make rs
 ```
-In order to obtain the different versions of the solver defined in the paper, the solver bust be compiled with:
+In order to obtain the different versions of the solver defined in the paper, the solver must be compiled with:
   ```sh
 # wmcdcl\LA
 make NO_LA=1 rs